pnmtjonahen/sturdy-octo-tribble/README.md

   jenkinsci/blueocean
 ```

-This will run jenkins as a deamon, restart jenkins unless stopped and removes the hostbased volume.
+This will then:
+- run Jenkins in the background
+- restarts Jenkins unless stopped and
+- removes the host based volume.

-### Build your GOGS mirrord project.
+### Build your Gogs mirrored project.
-First Jenkins need to be able to get the source code using git (Either via GitHub or from GOGS).
+First Jenkins need to be able to get the source code using git (Either via GitHub or from Gogs).
 As we added to both repositories the same ssh public key we can simply add a credential with the private key belonging to the public key.

 Add a Jenkins file to your repository (if not already done) with the correct pipeline definition.